ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 You can pause and resume the live clock, switch between formats with a click, and copy any timestamp value directly to your clipboard for use in code, APIs, databases, or debugging sessions.
+Many people search for a way to get the current Unix timestamp in seconds and milliseconds or to generate an ISO 8601 timestamp for now, and this tool provides those values instantly in your browser.

 This tool is aimed at developers, data engineers, DevOps staff, QA testers, and anyone working with time fields who needs to quickly grab accurate timestamps or understand how different timestamp formats behave.
+Whether you need the current Unix epoch timestamp, a current ISO 8601 datetime string, or a readable local time for logging and APIs, you can copy the exact current timestamp format you need with a single click.

 A Unix timestamp is a numeric value that counts time as the number of seconds or milliseconds since 1 January 1970 at 00:00:00 UTC.
 It is widely used because it is simple, language independent, and easy to compare and store.
 A related operation involves converting dates to timestamps as part of a similar workflow.